Some tips and direction for the biggies and littl’ns during the cross season to winter.

 Rule number three – if you apply with hands (which I do) just get a nail brush immediately after application and scrub your fingers, nail and palms of hands with soap and water.

 Rule number four – apply a small dab of instant or fake tan to the back of your DRY hands and spread across your skin using the back of your hands ONLY to distribute the colour/product.
-Do not allow any product to touch the palms or inside of your hands or fingers in anyway.
+Do not allow any product to touch the palms or inside of your hands or finger nails in anyway.

 Voila!
-You should have a subtle, sexy and delicious colour without the tell tale signs of instant gratification.
+You should have a subtle, sexy and delicious colour without the tell-tale signs of instant gratification.

-Try Richesse Body Milk Veloute
+Try Richesse Body Milk Veloute blended with your favourite instant tanner.

 Taking into account that your itch is not a symptom of some other more serious skin pathology such as eczema, dermatitis, psoriasis etc, travelling into a new season can often trigger very stressed, itchy and dry skin.
 A lot of people (men and women) also suffer from hormone related itch and histamine intolerance.

-A very simple, non drug related way to often help is the two step approach of exfoliation + moisturisation.
+A very simple, non-drug related way to often help is the two step approach of exfoliation + moisturisation.
 Simple but effective.

 Firstly exfoliation can be achieved in two ways – chemically or mechanically.